pragdave/earmark/README.md

        <pre><code class="elixir">...

-If you want to integrate with a syntax highlighter with different conventions you can classes with prefixes to the language.
+If you want to integrate with a syntax highlighter with different conventions you can add more classes by specifying prefixes that will be put before the language string.

 Prism.js for example needs a class `language-elixir`.
 In order to achieve that goal you can add `language-` as a `code_class_prefix` to `Earmark.Options`.

-In the following example we want more than one additional class, so we added more prefixes.
+In the following example we want more than one additional class, so we add more prefixes.

       Earmark.to_html(..., %Earmark.Options{code_class_prefix: "lang- language-"})

-rendering
+which is rendering

        <pre><code class="elixir lang-elixiri language-elixir">...

-As for all other options it can be passed into the `earmark` executable as follows:
+As for all other options `code_class_prefix` can be passed into the `earmark` executable as follows:

       earmark --code-class-prefix "language- lang-" ...